Asset Accounts

 - MT Shorelines (rocky shores, sandy beaches)

-Compilers should document the correspondence between national ecosystem type classifications (if different from IUCN GET) and the reference classification, ensuring that ecosystem extent can be aggregated to standard categories for international comparison.
+If your country uses a national ecosystem type classification that differs from the IUCN GET, document the correspondence between the two.
+This ensures that your ecosystem extent can be aggregated to standard categories for international comparison.

 Step 3: Measurement and quantification

-With data sources identified and classifications established, the next step is to quantify opening stocks, additions, reductions, and closing stocks in physical units appropriate to each asset type.
+With data sources identified and classifications established, you can quantify opening stocks, additions, reductions, and closing stocks in physical units appropriate to each asset type.

 For fish stocks, stock assessment models provide estimates of total biomass (or spawning stock biomass) at the beginning of the accounting period (opening stock).
 Natural growth is estimated from recruitment models and individual growth rates.
 Extraction is measured as gross catch from fisheries statistics.
 Natural mortality is estimated from stock assessment parameters.
-The accounting identity (opening stock + growth - mortality - catch = closing stock) is used to reconcile these components.
-Where stock assessment provides direct estimates of both opening and closing stock, the identity serves as a consistency check; discrepancies may indicate data errors or unobserved changes requiring reappraisal entries.
+The accounting identity (opening stock + growth - mortality - catch = closing stock) serves as your reconciliation tool.
+Where stock assessment provides direct estimates of both opening and closing stock, the identity becomes a consistency check; discrepancies may indicate data errors or unobserved changes requiring reappraisal entries.

 For ecosystem extent, remote sensing analysis provides the primary measurement of opening and closing extent, typically expressed in hectares or square kilometres.
 Change detection algorithms identify areas where ecosystem type has changed (conversions), distinguishing managed changes (restoration, conversion to aquaculture) from natural changes (storm damage, succession).
 Ground-truthing surveys validate remotely sensed classifications and provide confidence ratings.
 The SEEA EA recommends recording extent changes in a structured account showing managed expansion, natural expansion, managed reduction, and natural reduction separately[21].

 For ecosystem condition, the measurement process involves selecting condition variables for each ecosystem type following the SEEA EA Ecosystem Condition Typology (ECT), measuring variable values from field surveys or remote sensing, and normalising these values into indicators relative to reference conditions.
-Condition accounts record the raw variable values rather than derived indicators; the indicator derivation is addressed in TG-2.1 Biophysical Indicators.
+Condition accounts record the raw variable values rather than derived indicators; the indicator derivation is addressed in TG-2.1 Aggregate Biophysical Indicators of Environmental State.

 Step 4: Account entry and balancing

-Once physical quantities have been measured, they are entered into the asset account structure following the standard format.
-The account must balance, with closing stock = opening stock + total additions - total reductions.
-Any imbalance indicates either data error or missing entries (such as unreported extraction, unobserved natural changes, or required reappraisal adjustments).
+Once physical quantities have been measured, enter them into the asset account structure.
+The account must balance: closing stock = opening stock + total additions - total reductions.
+Any imbalance tells you something is wrong -- either a data error or a missing entry (unreported extraction, unobserved natural changes, or a needed reappraisal adjustment).

-- Spatial boundaries: Ensuring that opening and closing stocks are measured for the same geographic area.
-Changes in jurisdictional boundaries or accounting area definitions should be recorded as reclassifications rather than real changes.
+- Spatial boundaries: Ensure that opening and closing stocks cover the same geographic area.
+If jurisdictional boundaries or accounting area definitions changed during the period, record those changes as reclassifications rather than real changes.
+Otherwise, you will attribute administrative decisions to ecological processes.

-- Unit consistency: Ensuring that all entries for a given asset are expressed in the same measurement unit.
+- Unit consistency: Keep all entries for a given asset in the same measurement unit.
 For fish stocks, this typically requires converting landings (wet weight) to live weight equivalent, and converting different life stages to a common biomass measure.

-- Temporal alignment: Ensuring that all entries refer to the same accounting period.
+- Temporal alignment: Ensure all entries refer to the same accounting period.
 Where stock assessments use different time periods or reference dates than the calendar year accounting period, adjustments may be needed.

 Step 5: Monetary valuation (for monetary accounts)

-- Resource rent estimation: Calculating the annual resource rent as the difference between the value of harvest and all costs (including labor, capital, intermediate inputs, and normal return on produced assets)
+- Resource rent estimation: Calculate the annual resource rent as the difference between the value of harvest and all costs (including labour, capital, intermediate inputs, and normal return on produced assets).
+This tells you the economic surplus that the natural resource itself contributes.

-- Discount rate selection: Determining an appropriate discount rate reflecting the time value of money and asset-specific risk factors (see TG-1.9 Valuation for detailed guidance)
+- Discount rate selection: Determine an appropriate discount rate reflecting the time value of money and asset-specific risk factors (see TG-1.9 Safe Usage of Monetary Valuation for detailed guidance).
+Higher discount rates reduce asset values -- so this choice matters for policy.

-- Asset life assumption: Estimating the expected duration of the resource rent stream, which for sustainably managed renewable resources may be assumed to be perpetual
+- Asset life assumption: Estimate the expected duration of the resource rent stream.
+For sustainably managed renewable resources, this may be assumed to be perpetual.

 For ecosystem assets, the monetary value is estimated as the NPV of expected future ecosystem service flows.
 This requires:

-- Service quantification: Measuring the physical supply of ecosystem services from the asset (see TG-3.2 Flows from Environment to Economy)
+- Service quantification: Measure the physical supply of ecosystem services from the asset (see TG-3.2 Flows from Environment to Economy)

-- Service valuation: Applying appropriate valuation methods to estimate unit prices for each ecosystem service
+- Service valuation: Apply appropriate valuation methods to estimate unit prices for each ecosystem service

-- NPV calculation: Discounting the stream of future service values to present value
+- NPV calculation: Discount the stream of future service values to present value

 - Changes due to physical volume changes (additions and reductions in stock)